jmchangTW/bigbigtree/README.md

 	chmod -R 777 bigbigtree/

-Make sure you have installed python and perl:bio.
+Make sure you have installed python and perl:bio, or you can use docker container below.